tuxtor/the-j/src/jbake/content/blog/2018/2018-06-18-javaee7-javaee8-backward-compatibility.md

 ### Part 1: File upload

-The POC a) implements a multipart servlet that receives files from a plain HTML form,  b) saves the file using Microprofile config to retreive the final destination URL and  c) Calls a Batch Job named `csvJob`:
+The POC a) implements a multipart servlet that receives files from a plain HTML form,  b) saves the file using MicroProfile config to retreive the final destination URL and  c) Calls a Batch Job named `csvJob`:

 ```prettyprint
 @WebServlet(name = "FileUploadServlet", urlPatterns = "/upload")